Guest articles by Jennifer Kew

 Each summer, EK Park leads protesters as they march against Korea’s dog and cat meat trade during one of Korea’s Boknals, a time during which thousands of companion animals are senselessly and cruelly slaughtered to fuel Korea’s dog meat soup tradition.

 Over 20 Free Korean rescues attended the event.
-They greeted passerby’s and playfully engaged amongst each other, many of them reunited for the first time since making the trip to Canada.
+They greeted passersby and playfully engaged with each other, many of them reunited for the first time since making the trip to Canada.
 Happy and healthy, these canine ambassadors were the strongest display of the fruits of Free Korean Dogs’ efforts.

 After a number of impactful discussions, protest attendees were treated to a musical performance by the Chan’s, a recent adoptive family, in honor of the dogs and cats in Korea.
-Owen and Airsten led a beautiful violin rendition of “you raise me up”, supported by their mom Tiffany on the ukulele.
-Their dad, Thomas and newest family member, Marie, watched from nearby.
+Owen and Airsten led a beautiful violin rendition of “You Raise Me Up”, supported by their mom Tiffany on the ukulele.
+Their dad, Thomas, and the newest family member, Marie, watched from nearby.

 Following a powerful performance, two protest attendees spoke passionately about their adoption experience.